 A lot of stress comes from failure to act on important issues.
-How often at night do you focus on all of the things you didn’t do during the day, instead of congratulating yourself for all that you accomplished?
+How often at night do you focus on all of the things you didn’t accomplish during the day, instead of congratulating yourself for all that you achieved?

 Failure to act can be due to procrastination, avoidance, being downright lazy, or just simple distraction as other activities intervened.

 Take some time to understand the reasons behind your failure to act and the resulting stressful experience.